giifrr/giifrr/README.md

 <h1 align="center"> Hello There 👋 </h1>

 Hi, I'm Gifar, a Junior Software Engineer mainly focused on building backend services.
-Currently, I'm interested in learning DevOps and gaining some knowledge in the data field.
-I enjoy solving algorithmic problems and learning about software engineering concepts and best practices such as design patterns, clean code, and software architecture.
-My goal is to create products that are maintainable, clean, and performant.
+Currently, I'm interested in transitioning into a security researcher role, with a focus on offensive security and cybersecurity.
+I still enjoy solving algorithmic problems and learning about software engineering concepts.
+My goal is to create products that are secure, maintainable, and performant while contributing to the field of cybersecurity research.

 Connect with me on LinkeDin :fireworks: [LinkeDin Profile](https://www.linkedin.com/in/gifar-al-anshar/) :sparkler: